firefly-iii/data-importer/.github/support.md

-# Welcome to the Firefly III CSV importer on Github!
+# Welcome to the Firefly III Data Importer on Github!

 :+1::tada: Thank you for taking the time to contribute something to the Firefly III CSV importer!